 Currently, there is a growing need to improve the power performance of batteries, which would enable faster charging and improved performance of electronic devices.
 However, the internal kinetics of most batteries prevent the rapid transport of electrons and ions, which limits power density.
 We have developed hierarchical battery architectures and advanced manufacturing technologies to dramatically increase the power density of primary and secondary microbatteries by controlling ion and electron transport across nm – mm scales.
-We seek to further understand the limits of electron and ion transport, reduce heat generation and improve thermal transport in high power batteries, and develop high power architectures for conventionally sized batteries, and dramatically improve the energy and power density of microbatteries.
+We seek to further understand the limits of electron and ion transport, develop high power architectures for conventionally sized batteries, and dramatically improve the energy and power density of microbatteries.

 High power microbatteries: